christophergandrud/pltesim/README.md

 ![plot of chunk onetime](figure/onetime-1.png)

-We can also have it last for short periods of time and simulate the effect if another event occurs:
+We can also have the counterfactual effect last for short periods of time and simulate the effect if another event occurs:

 ```r